 Posted on March 12th, 2021

-Farmers working on non-residential farms are regularly exposed to high levels of paraquat, one of the most widely used herbicides in the U.S. Even with the best management practices while handling and applying paraquat, farmers are still at risk for exposure.
+Farmers working on non-residential farms are regularly exposed to high levels of paraquat, one of the most widely used professional-grade herbicides in the U.S. Even with the best management practices while handling and applying paraquat, farmers are still at risk for exposure.

 Short-term (acute) effects may include: